-use Module VERSION LIST

-use Module VERSION

-use Module LIST

-use Module

-use VERSION
+use Module VERSION LIST use Module VERSION use Module LIST use Module use VERSION except that Module must be a bareword.
+The importation can be made conditional by using the if module.

 Imports some semantics into the current package from the named module, generally by aliasing certain subroutine or variable names into your package.
-It is exactly equivalent to except that Module must be a bareword.
-The importation can be made conditional; see if.
+It is exactly equivalent to

+'''

 BEGIN { require Module; Module->import( LIST ); }

+'''

-In the peculiar use VERSION form, VERSION may be either a positive decimal fraction such as 5.006, which will be compared to \$], or a v-string of the form v5.6.1, which will be compared to $^v$ (aka \$PERL\VERSION).
+In the peculiar use VERSION form, VERSION may be either a positive decimal fraction such as 5.006, which will be compared to $\$ 1, or a v-string of the form v5.6.1, which will be compared to $\$ 1, which will be compared to $\$ 2 (aka \$PERL_VERSION).
 An exception is raised if VERSION is greater than the version of the current Perl interpreter; Perl will not attempt to parse the rest of the file.
 Compare with require, which can do a similar check at run time.
 Symmetrically, no VERSION allows you to specify that you want a version of Perl older than the specified one.